 North Vietnam, 20 Years National Peoples Army, December,ber 22nd, 1964, Michel Nr.
 342-344; Three stamps all in the nominals of 12 xu were issued perforated 11.0.
 Michel Nr.
 342 was printed by itself in sheets, while Michel Nr.
-343 and 344 were printed in the same sheet but in alternative rows as can be seen here in these mint blocks of four:
+343 and 344 were printed in the same sheet but in alternative rows as can be seen in the mint blocks of four below:

 First Day Cover mailed to Klewitz featuring the special cachet produced for the occasion.
 The letter is franked with only 6 xu which would have been too little for a standard letter to West Germany.
 However, the sender duped the postal clerk into thinking the letter was routed to East Germany (CHDC Duc = Was Germany) where the required rate was only 12 xu.
 So, the letter got transported without any postage due markings.